 I think the American people now respect Donald Trump for who he is.

-Rod Rosenstein has been ignoring congressional subpoenas, purposefully obstructing.
+And then on impeaching Rod Rosenstein, Rod Rosenstein has been ignoring congressional subpoenas, purposefully obstructing.

-Here's the point.
+Now, here's the point.

-You have the craziest lunatics over at fake news CNN, conspiracy TV, MSNBC.
+You have the craziest lunatics over at fake news, CNN, Conspiracy TV, MSNBC.

-All right, and Matow.
+All right, and Maddow.

-You can be a total conspiracy nut job.
+You can be a total conspiracy nutjob.

 You know, Chris Hayes suggesting we might have a president that is a Russian agent.